openshift/lvm-operator/docs/troubleshooting.md

    ```

    There are quite a few fields available that give hints on possible issues.
 The most important ones are the
-   - `vg_attr` field, which should be `wz--n-` for a normal volume group.
+   - `vg_attr` field that should be `wz--n-` for a normal volume group.
 This indicates a normal writeable, zeroing volume group
      Any deviation from this might indicate a problem with the volume group.
-   - `vg_free` field, which should be (significantly) greater than 1.
+   - `vg_free` field that should be (significantly) greater than 1.
 This indicates the amount of free space (in Gi) in the volume group.
-     If this is 0, the volume group is full (or nearly full with less than 1 Gi available) and no more logical volumes can be created now or in the near future
+     If this is 0, the volume group is full (or nearly full with less than 1 Gi available) and no more logical volumes can be created.
    - `vg_missing_pv_count` field, which should be 0.
 This indicates the number of missing physical volumes in the volume group.
 If this is greater than 0, the volume group is incomplete and might not be able to function properly.

    Here is an example of a Volume Group missing a PV because its Cable was defective: